markjivko/kronup-php/docs/Api/InvitationsApi.md

 ## `accept()`

-> Invitations Accept an invitation to join an organization
+> Accept an invitation to join an organization

 {: .new-title }
 > #️⃣ Execute example in terminal